heroku/react-refetch/README.md

 **Identity requests can also be provided a `Promise` (or any "thenable") or a `Function`.**
 If `value` is a `Promise`, the `PromiseState` will be `pending` until the `Promise` is resolved.
 This can be helpful for asynchronous, non-fetch operations (e.g. file i/o) that want to use a similar pattern as fetch operations.
 If `value` is a `Function`, it will be evaluated with no arguments and its return value will be used instead, as in cases described above.
-The `Function` will be only be called when `comparison` changes.
+The `Function` will only be called when `comparison` changes.
 This can be helpful for cases where you want to provide an identify request, but it is expensive to evaluate.
 By wrapping it in a function, it is only evaluated when something changes.

 ```jsx
 connect(props => ({